Getting StartedAuthentication

 Log In

-Visit https://dashboard.example.com and sign in with your credentials.
+Visit https://app.fetchmedia.io and sign / sign-up in with your credentials.

 Navigate to Keys